poem-web/poem/docs/src/poem/quickstart.md

 HTTP response through the `IntoResponse::into_response` method.

-The following function has an extractor, which extracts the `name` and `value` parameters from the query string of the request uri.
-And return a `String`, the string will be converted into an HTTP response.
+The following function has an extractor, which extracts the `name` and `value` parameters from the query string of the request uri and return a `String`, the string will be converted into an HTTP response.

 ```rust
 use serde::Deserialize;